sanjiblamichhane/SL_Fullstack_Django_ToGo/documents/HowTo/appear new app in Django Admin Site.md

 `$ python manage.py migrate blog `\
 Here, blog is our new app.

-- Don't forget to register the app in admin.py
+- Don't forget to register the app in admin